Great Dane in an Apartment

 Noise Level

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Great Danes have particular requirements based on their large size, moderate shedding level, and genetic predispositions to bloat and hip dysplasia.
+For Great Danes, the inputs that matter most are a large frame, a moderate shedding coat, and breed-level risk for bloat and hip dysplasia.

 Exercise Solutions

 The key to a happy, healthy Great Dane is matching your care approach to their breed characteristics.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+A sedentary lifestyle carries health risks regardless of breed predisposition — joint stiffness, weight gain, and behavioral issues increase with inactivity.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level